 “What you can imagine you can create”

-It’s necessary to practice creating a clear picture first of what you desire.
-Furthermore, without this, it may not be possible to create what you want.
-Moreover, some people find it difficult to make pictures in their mind, as I experienced recently while coaching a client.
+To start, it’s necessary to practice creating a clear picture of what you desire.
+Furthermore, without a clear picture it can be difficult to be intentional about creating what you want. if you find it hard, it is worthwhile checking the importance and clarity of what you want.
+Moreover, this is exactly what happened while coaching a client.
 Firstly, he couldn’t make a clear picture of what he wanted.
 Secondly, he couldn’t connect with a positive feeling to make the goal more inspirational.
-Lastly, he was frustrated as he felt that there must be something wrong with him because of this.
+Lastly, because of this, he was experiencing frustration and thought there must be something wrong with him.

 The goal wasn’t really that important